codingfriend1/meanbase/readme.md

 ### Deploy
-Create a file called `meanbase.env` don't share it with anyone or attach it to your repo, this will contain your app secret for encrypting passwords and such.
+Create a file called `meanbase.env` in the root of this project don't share it with anyone or attach it to your repo, this will contain your app secret for encrypting passwords and such.
 At a minimum this file needs these variables
 ```
 APP_SECRET=your-app-secret
 NODE_ENV=production